gunerkalan/jobIssue/README.md

-Account API For Existing Customer
+--Account API For Existing Customer--
-Spring Boot Application
+--Spring Boot Application--
-This project provides to create account for existing customers.
+--This project provides to create account for existing customers--

 Summary
 The assessment consists of an API to be used for opening a new “current account” of already existing customers.